julienmiquel/docai-lcbft/README.md

 # Document AI pipeline

-An example of document AI pipeline
+An example of document AI KYC pipeline

 ## Setup the pipeline